 Oxalate Sensitivity: Everything You Need To Know

-Oxalate sensitivity is a condition where the body has become intolerant to oxalate salts.
+Oxalate sensitivity is when the body has become intolerant to oxalate salts.
 This disease is not a recent discovery.
 Doctors began talking about Oxalate sensitivity in the middle of the 18th century.
 It was associated with a wide variety of different symptoms.
-During the 1930’s oxalates were linked with the formation of kidney stones.
-Since that time this association with kidney stones has remained, and the other effects of oxalates were forgotten.
-In the past few years, however, holistic health practitioners and some researchers have been reexamining oxalate sensitivity and its impact on the health of people.
+During the 1930s, oxalates were linked to the formation of kidney stones.
+Since then, this association with kidney stones has remained, and the other effects of oxalates have been forgotten.
+However, in the past few years, holistic health practitioners and some researchers have been reexamining oxalate sensitivity and its impact on people’s health.

-Read on to learn to learn about oxalates, the risk factors, plus the causes, symptoms, testing and treatment of oxalate sensitivity.
+Read on to learn about oxalates, the risk factors, the causes, symptoms, and the testing and treatment of oxalate sensitivity.

 What are oxalates?

 Oxalate is a term that describes oxalic acid salts.
-Oxalic acid is a tiny molecule made up of-of two carbon and two oxygen atoms.
-The oxalic acid molecule likes to combine with other minerals to make salts that are known as oxalates.
-Oxalic acid is particularly attracted to calcium to become calcium oxalate.
+Oxalic acid is a tiny molecule of two carbon and two oxygen atoms.
+The oxalic acid molecule combines with other minerals to make salts known as oxalates.
+Oxalic acid is particularly attracted to calcium and becomes calcium oxalate.
 Calcium oxalate is well known to build up in the kidneys to form crystals known as kidney stones.
-We are now rediscovering that oxalates can collect and crystalise anywhere in the body.
+We are now rediscovering that oxalates can collect and crystalize anywhere in the body.

 Risk factors for Oxalate Sensitivity

-There are three distinct groups of people that have a high risk of developing oxalate sensitivity.
+Three distinct groups of people have a high risk of developing oxalate sensitivity.

 1. Bariatric Surgery Patients

 The point of bariatric surgery is to reduce food absorption, but this allows toxins, like oxalates, to get in more easily.
-Furthermore, we know from research that 50% of bariatric patients will develop kidney stones and other oxalate accumulation problems.
+Furthermore, research shows that 50% of bariatric patients will develop kidney stones and other oxalate accumulation problems.

 2. People with Leaky Gut